Consensas/consensas-ansible/README.md

 with Kubernetes.

 * AWS Quickstart - how to set up your Ansible inventory with AWS
-* Kubernetes Quickstart - quickly set up a Kubernetes installation
+* Kubernetes Quickstart - quickly set up a Kubernetes installation with Flannel
-* Ubuntu Initialize - set up Ubuntu on a base installation
+* Ubuntu Initialize - Ubuntu 20.04 basic setup
 * Ubuntu Full - add more packages to your Ubuntu installation
 * Node Install - install the latest Node.JS